SecDev-Lab/wish/docs/usage-02-knowledge-loader.md

 ## Overview

-The wish-knowledge-loader is a tool that allows you to load knowledge bases from GitHub repositories into wish-sh.
+The wish-knowledge-loader is a tool that allows you to load, list, and manage knowledge bases from GitHub repositories for use with wish-sh.
 This knowledge is then used to improve command suggestions through Retrieval-Augmented Generation (RAG).

 By loading relevant knowledge bases, you can make wish-sh more effective for specific domains or tasks, such as: